TajaKuzman/Genre-Datasets-Comparison/README.md

 * MT-GINCO-X-GENRE classifier (MT-GINCO dataset with X-GENRE labels)
 * X-GENRE classifier (FTD+CORE+GINCO dataset with X-GENRE labels)

+Then the classifiers were also tested on the English GINCO dataset (EN-GINCO): [Classifiers tested on EN-GINCO](#classifiers-tested-on-en-ginco).

 For more details, see [Experiments based on the joint schema](#joint-schema-x-genre)

 (4. Multilingual experiments: training on GINCO + FTD + CORE + X-CORE corpora (joint schema):